Queen of Cups

 This card is not specifically associated with money, and in many cases is the exact opposite.
 That is not to say you will lose money, but more that people are more important, and the most important one is your inner self.

-The card ask you to consider what you really want, and what you consider important; it is rarely just money.
+The card ask you to consider what you really want, and what you consider indispensable.
+It is rarely just money.

 Look at where your spending is going and how much happiness and contentment it really creates.
 Look at your will and who you really want to benefit.
 Consider what you want to be doing in the future and how close you are to it.